 What does it look like?

 What’s this thing about June?
+Immature birds!

 What is the likelihood of seeing either bird?

+Red-tailed hawks are the most common hawk in North America.
 Peregrines are rare.
-Red-tailed hawks are the most common hawk in North America.

-So you’re usually right if you say it’s a red-tail.
+If you say it’s a red-tailed hawk, you’re usually right.
 You’re unlikely to see a peregrine near ground level in Pittsburgh.
 That’s why we get excited about peregrines.

 - is hunting for birds

 - moves so fast that it seems high strung